llSourcell/O1-nano/README.md

 ## Overview

 This project implements a simplified version of the O1 model, inspired by OpenAI's research.
 The O1 model is an advanced language model that integrates chain-of-thought reasoning with reinforcement learning during both training and inference.
 This implementation, called O1-nano, focuses on arithmetic problem-solving as a demonstration of the model's capabilities.
+Based of [this](https://youtu.be/sf7Ntg72qCI) video on Youtube by Siraj Raval.

 ## Key Features